Local Government's Role

-In a liveable community, older people and people with disability feel engaged, can participate in local activities and do not face barriers to carrying out their regular daily lives.
+LGNSW works with all levels of government to help create more inclusive and liveable communities.
+In a liveable community, all people feel engaged, can participate in local activities and do not face barriers to carrying out their regular daily lives.

 Some features of a liveable community are: